-Since 1991, the Malden Redevelopment Authority (MRA) has carried out lead community responsibilities.
-The MRA administers affordable housing programs for the NSC and actively seeks affordable housing opportunities in NSC member communities that can be partnered with NSC HOME funds.
-Other agencies responsible for administering the NSC's programs include the Housing and Community Development Departments of member communities and other city departments, as applicable.
+Since 1991, the Malden Redevelopment Authority (MRA) has carried out lead representative responsibilities.
+The MRA administers the NSC's first time homebuyer down payment assistance loan program, affordable housing programs for the NSC and actively seeks affordable housing opportunities in NSC member communities that can be partnered with NSC HOME funds.
+Other agencies responsible for administering the NSC's programs include Housing and Community Development Departments of member communities and other city departments, as applicable.
 Local Community Action Program (CAP) agencies and various non-profit organizations involved in affordable housing development, services for the homeless, elderly, disabled, substance abuse victims and victims of domestic violence also play an important role in assisting NSC member communities in creating and maintaining affordable housing.

 NSC FTHB Down Payment Assistance Loans

 Funding Approved for Affordable Housing Project at 54 Eastern Avenue, Malden

 Funding Approved for Affordable Housing Project at 20 Westminster Avenue, Arlington